-Following the production of evidence by the petitioner/appellant, the winning candidate, the 2nd that the testimonies of the witnesses produced by the petitioner did not attribute any wrongdoing to him personally.
+Following the production of evidence by the petitioner/appellant, the winning candidate, the 2nd

+Respondent, Stephen J. H. Zargo, on January 12, 2015 filed a document which he denominated as "Motion for Judgment During Trial", stating as the basis thereof that the testimonies of the witnesses produced by the petitioner did not attribute any wrongdoing to him personally.
 We note that the resistance to the motion indicated that 2nd Respondent Zargo had earlier submitted himself to the jurisdiction of the proceedings, and that he therefore could not thereafter file motion for judgment during trial as to him when the National Elections Commission, which had been accused of the irregularities, had not presented evidence to refute the claim of the petitioner.
 We shall deal with this later in this Opinion.